 Immediately following an accident, gather any evidence you can.
 The best way to document evidence at the scene is to take pictures or videos.
 Be sure to document the damage to all vehicles involved, as well as any other property damage at the scene.

 Sometimes it’s difficult to determine what happened in an accident, even after talking to the parties and evaluating the physical evidence.
 When appropriate, an attorney may rely on an accident reconstruction specialist to determine how the accident occurred.
-Accident reconstruction experts may provide valuable testimony.
-They may analyze the available evidence and put together a scenario of the events that likely lead to the accident.
-These specialists are highly skilled and their reconstructions are typically highly reliable.
+These specialists are highly skilled, and their reconstructions are typically highly reliable.
 A personal injury attorney may help injured victims determine whether their case might benefit from an accident reconstruction expert.
-In addition, they can explain how the process works.

-Beyond physical evidence and witness testimony, there are some scenarios where fault is almost always assumed.
+Beyond physical evidence and witness testimony, there are some scenarios where the fault in a car accident is almost always assumed.
 Certain scenarios present straightforward determinations of causation.
 Additionally, previous statistics may show that one party is likely at fault.
-Some common straightforward at fault accident scenarios include:
+Some common straightforward at-fault accident scenarios include: